 Your home’s plumbing is critical to maintaining property value and keeping your things nice.
 Water runs through your home at all times, and if there is a problem in your plumbing, you could be looking at a small puddle of water at best and leaking ceilings at worst.
 If you suspect that your home is affected by plumbing problems, contact a professional immediately.

 After they come and take care of the mess, you need to keep a timeline of how long it has been since you last had it repaired.
-Plumbing issues take a long time to arise again, but if you don’t keep up on it, problems may arise.
+Plumbing issues take a long time to arise again, but if you don’t keep up with it, problems may arise.

 Perhaps your home’s most important and most vulnerable piece is the roof.
 Your home’s hat goes through a lot to keep your family dry and comfortable.
 Your roof’s lifespan will depend on the type of materials, where you live, and how much maintenance you do.